 But push-ups are boring.

-But it’s boring.
-So let’s reinvent the wheel!
-Here are 20 variations on the classic push up—guaranteed to put some zest back into burpees.
+Fortunately, there’s not just one way to do a push-up.
+Here are 20 variations on the classic push-up that are guaranteed to put some zest back into burpees.
 Each move has muscle-building, fat-burning credentials.
 None have the snooze factor that you dread.
 Now, drop and give us 10.
 Reps, that is.